-- Please check out this additional YouTube video featuring a student panel giving advice on proper presentation techniques.
+- Please check out this additional YouTube video featuring a panel of UIS students giving advice on proper presentation techniques.

 - Whether you are giving an oral presentation, a poster presentation, or art exhibition, practice what you will say to audience participants.

 - UIS has prepared a detailed “How To” page with tips for all aspects of student research, including how to make an oral presentation and a poster presentation.